 A busy roundabout in a big city, noise, cars, people rushing by and filling their days with endless tasks and duties — this image is quite common in the Western world.
 How many people see themselves living a similar life?
 How many have lost touch with their inner selves and who they really are?
 Matthew Cairns has chosen a different path.

 Governments and big companies, through mainstream media and technology, dictate the rules.
-They decide what people must think, believe in, what they are allowed to say and how they can express themselves, what they must wear, buy, like, and need, all based on money and power.
+They decide what people must think, believe in, what they are allowed to say and how they can express themselves, and what they must wear, buy, like, and need, all based on money and power.
 Meanwhile, the rates of depression, mental illness, violence, and suicide are dramatically escalating.
 Amidst this messy environment, some people are still able to be themselves and stand up against the tide.
-Matthew Cairns chose a life in nature, where he can nurture his connection with the environment and his inner self, while at the same time he cultivates his creativity.
+Matthew Cairns chose a life in nature, where he can nurture his connection with the environment and his inner self, while at the same time cultivating his creativity.

 Creativity: Matthew Cairn’s leading force